prysmaticlabs/prysm/README.md

 Then, the beacon node will update this validator with new blocks + crystallized states in order for the validator to act as an attester or proposer.

-### Running via Docker
+### Running Via Docker

-To run the validator within a docker container, use the `//validator:image` target.
+To run the beacon node or validator client  within a docker container, use the `//beacon-chain:image` and  `//validator:image` targets, respectively.

+Example:

 ```text
 bazel run //validator:image --\